Stowe Gardens: The Gothic Temple

-Designed by James Gibbs in 1741 and completed about 1748, this is the only building in the gardens built from ironstone, all the others use a creamy-yellow limestone.
-The building is triangular in plan of two storeys with a pentagonal shaped tower at each corner, one of which rises two floors higher than the main building, while the other two towers have lanterns on their roofs.
-Above the door is a quote from Pierre Corneille's play Horace: Je rends grace aux Dieux de n'estre pas Roman (I thank the gods I am not a Roman).
+Designed by James Gibbs in 1741 and completed about 1748, the Gothic Temple is the gardens' only building of ironstone; all the others use a creamy-yellow limestone.
+The two-storey building is triangular in plan, with a pentagonal tower at each corner: one rises two floors higher than the main building, while the others have lanterns on their roofs.
+Above the door is a quote from Pierre Corneille's play Horace: "Je rends grace aux Dieux de n'estre pas Roman" (I thank the gods I am not a Roman).

 The interior includes a circular room of two storeys covered by a shallow dome that is painted to mimic mosaic work including shields representing the Heptarchy.
 Dedicated 'To the Liberty of our Ancestors'.
 To quote John Martin Robinson: 'to the Whigs, Saxon and Gothic were interchangeably associated with freedom and ancient English liberties: trial by jury (erroneously thought to have been founded by King Alfred at a moot on Salisbury Plain), Magna Carta, parliamentary representation, all the things which the Civil War and Glorious Revolution had protected from the wiles of Stuart would-be absolutism, and to the preservation of which Lord Cobham and his 'Patriots' were seriously devoted.

 The Temple was used in the 1930s by the school as the Officer Training Corps armoury.
 It is now available as a holiday let through the Landmark Trust.